 Temperament, Behavior, & Personality

-The English White Terriers had loyal, affectionate, and loving temperament.
+The English White Terriers had loyal, affectionate, and loving temperaments.
 Although they killed rats and other rodents, some of these dogs also had a gentle personality.
 They were calm and relaxed dogs in comparison to other Terrier breeds.
 Some of them also experienced nervousness and short tempers due to unhealthy inbreeding.

 As the English White Terriers lacked intelligence, they were difficult to train.
 However, this could have also been because of their deafness that they couldn’t understand the commands.
 Most of them were kind of lazy and preferred sleeping or being pet rather than working outdoors.